sage-code/maj/alphabet.md

 * Letter  `g`  is pronounced `ɢ` like `g` in "gees", "get", "guitar"
 * Letter  `x`  is fricative post-alveolar like `sh` in "she" or "fashion";

+## Rare letters

+Two letters that are frequent in English but not used in Maj:

+* Q is not used in regular words and is replaced by K most of the time
+* W is not used and replaced by diphthongs: (ua, ue, ui, uo, uy)

 ## Digraphs

 Two letters are join together in a new sound that is different than both letters.
 Maj digraphs are deterministic.
 That means the combination of these two letters can not be pronounced in any other way.